 Corned Beef is a traditional meal of Irish-Americans, especially on St. Patrick's Day, or any cold winter day.
 But virtually ALL of the commercial uncooked corned beef that you find in the grocery store has added sodium nitrite; which is a commonly known carcinogen when present in cooked meats.
-So, here's how to make your own healthier corned beef, without the added chemicals or salt!
+So, here's how to make your own healthier corned beef, without the added chemicals!
+If you need a LOW-Sodium version of this, see this page!